Standard Federal Bank: Purchase by ABN AMRO

-On November 21, 1996, ABN AMRO reached an agreement to purchase Standard Federal Bancorporation Inc for $1.9 billion; the acquisition completed on May 1, 1997.
+On November 21, 1996, ABN AMRO reached an agreement to purchase Standard Federal Bancorporation for $1.9 billion; the acquisition completed on May 1, 1997.
 In 1996, Standard Federal was the largest savings bank in the Midwest, and the fourth largest bank in the State of Michigan.
 At December 31, 1996, Standard Federal's total assets amounted to $15.7 billion, with total deposits of $11.0 billion, loans serviced for others of $10.5 billion and stockholders' equity of $956.8 million.

-In 2001, Standard Federal Bank absorbed ABN AMRO's newly acquired Michigan National Bank.
+In 2001, ABN AMRO acquired Michigan National Bank and merged it into Standard Federal.
 The merged bank adopted the acquired bank's national bank charter and the bank became Standard Federal Bank N.A., closing 59 overlapping branch offices and making Standard Federal Michigan's largest bank by the number of branch offices.

 Rebranding to LaSalle Bank

 On September 12, 2005, ABN AMRO and its American subsidiary LaSalle Bank Corporation officially changed the name of Standard Federal Bank N.A. to LaSalle Bank Midwest N.A. in what it called a "brand consolidation" instead of a merger with Chicago-based LaSalle Bank N.A. to pool the two banks' marketing resources.